FREE delivery in the contiguous US!

 While these items don’t belong in curbside bins, there are alternative recycling methods for them.

-7. Real Trees, Wreaths & Swags
+7. Real Trees, Wreaths, and Swags

 Live trees, wreaths, and swags can be reused in many sustainable ways (just take off all lights and decor first):

 - Use the branches for firewood and mix the ashes into your garden.
-Wood ash repels insects and contains beneficial nutrients like potassium that keep your plants healthy.
+Wood ash repels insects and contains beneficial nutrients like potassium that keep plants healthy.

 - Create a feeding area for fish by sinking live trees into the pond on your property.